spacetelescope/stsynphot_refactor/docs/stsynphot/appendixc.rst

   <div style="text-align:center">
-  Figure 8: Example contents of a throughput table parameterized for MJD to characterize time-dependent change in STIS sensitivity.
+  Figure 8: Example contents of a throughput table parameterized for MJD to characterize time-dependent change in STIS sensitivity.<br/>
   </div>

 .. _fig-9: